MockingbirdME/game_md/Dev's D20 version/core rules.md

 # Traits
 ## General Traits

+### Adventure's Health
+**Requirements:** none.
+Each time a character takes this trait they increase their max wounds by two.
+### Linguist
+**Requirements:** none.
+The character learns one spoken or written language or two spoken languages for which they already know a related language.
 ### Skilled
 **Requirements:** none.
 Each time a character takes this trait do one of the following:
 * Gain rank one (Novice) in a new skill and one rank in one of that skills secondary skills
 * Increase a skill from rank one (Novice) to rank two (Proficient).
 * Choose three secondary skills, for each of those skills either gain rank one or increase its existing rank by one.
 ### Highly Skilled
 **Requirements:** level 5, plus 10 for each time the character has already taken this trait.
 Each time a character takes this trait do one of the following: